 Most of her acrylics with sand are very dynamic and three-dimensional.
 You can feel the splash of the water, wind and movement; the viewer feels like part of the scenery.
 Frauke’s paintings are not realistic; she wants to reproduce the impression of a moment, the things you remember after opening you eyes only for a second.
 The viewer will not identify a special yacht or class, but he will remember a situation or atmosphere.
 You will find the result of her sailing experience in all her paintings; the angle of her view is always directly from the water surface, an angle all the other sailors see.

-Frauke Klatt is a very enthusiastic sailor; she is collects her impressions from sailing yachts.
+Frauke Klatt is a very enthusiastic sailor; she collects her impressions from sailing yachts.
 The voyages on the Baltic Sea on board the yacht JACARANDA led her to Denmark, Sweden and Norway and aboard other yachts into the Mediterranean Sea.
-Frauke Klatt also takes part on many great regattas as a viewer, including the America’s Cup Jubilee in Cowes.
+Frauke Klatt also takes part in many great regattas as a viewer, including the America’s Cup Jubilee in Cowes.

-Frauke has been exhibiting at the Maritime Gallery at Mystic Seaport, Mystic, CT since 2005, plus galleries in Europe and the USA.
+Frauke has been exhibiting at the Maritime Gallery at Mystic Seaport, Mystic, CT since 2005, plus in galleries in Europe and the USA.
 In 2010 she had a solo exhibiton at a Museum in her state of Germany.
 She has exhibited at: Art Maritime-Hamburg, Galeria Boot-Dosseldorf and AAF-London, Monaco and Dubai Boat show.
 Other exhibitions have been at the Fraffic Museum-Dresden; Maltese Islands, Denia-Spain; Bishopsgate-London; Reppisch-Halen Switzerland and many local exhibitions in Germany.